Osamadahnoun/Ozzy-Inn/README.md

 ## Description

+This project is the first in my UI mastery series.
 The UI mastery series is a series I created consisting of seven total projects (mini and full projects) to really master my UI development skills.
-This project is the first in the UI mastery series.
 For this project, I've built a beautiful website for a hotel named Ozzy Inn.

 ## Deployed Application